gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

   * benefit of isolating generally stale data from fresh data
   * benefit of documentation in generated Java Classes

-The influence of these motivations is best described by the following differentiating topics:
+As a result, the intent of this data model is to enable or address the following:

   * First-Class Data Components
   * Linked-Data